What are the best credit cards with no foreign transaction fees? Find out how to get a best exchange rate when spending abroad.

-A foreign transaction fee is not always just the one fee.
-Usually it’s a combination of two charges; from your credit card network and your credit card issuer.
+A foreign transaction fee isn't always just the one fee.
+Usually it's a combination of two charges; from your credit card network and your credit card issuer.

 Your credit card network (such as Visa or MasterCard) will add a charge for handling the transaction between the merchant and your credit card issuer (such as MBNA, Natwest, etc).

 The second charge, if applicable, will come from the credit card issuer, which adds up to a total fee of around 2-3% of the bill.

 The foreign transaction fee does not only apply to purchases made in another country, but also to spending online in a foreign currency.